Sanilac County, Michigan: Government

 Sanilac County has voted for the Republican nominee in every presidential election since the GOP's inaugural election in 1856 - except in 1912, when the county supported Theodore Roosevelt's Bull Moose Party campaign.
 However, they had voted for the Republican nominee in 1912, William Howard Taft in the previous election (1908).
-Hence, every person who has won the GOP's nomination has won Sanilac County, Michigan.
-Theodore Roosevelt had also been the Republican nominee in 1904.
+Hence, every person who has won the GOP's nomination has won Sanilac County, Michigan, as Theodore Roosevelt had also been the Republican nominee in 1904.

 The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions — police and fire, building and zoning, tax assessment, street maintenance, etc. — are the responsibility of individual cities and townships.